UBC-MDS/introduction-machine-learning/chapters/en/module5.md

 <choice id="2" >
 <opt text="True"  >

-Scaling usually helps, but it is not guaranteed increase training score.
+Scaling usually helps, but it is not guaranteed to increase the training score.

 </opt>